mohanor/inception/README.md

 make start
 ```

-5. Access WordPress in your browser at https://localhost (in my case : matef.42.fr)
+5. Access WordPress in your browser at https://localhost (Don't forget to change the DOMAIN_NAME in the .env file)

 ## Configuration